OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

     > A notification appears at the top of the message that reads **Your appointment has 1 required and 0 optional attendees**. | Dismiss
 3. Add a distribution list as a required or optional attendee.
     > A notification appears at the top of the message that reads **Warning!
 Your appointment has a distribution list!
 Make sure you have chosen the correct one!** | Dismiss
-4. Change the start or end date or time
+4. Change the start or end date or time.
     > You should see a notification at the top of the message that reads: **Original date/time: Start = ##/##/#### #:##:## ##; End = ##/##/#### #:##:## ##** | Dismiss

 ## Run the sample from localhost